JulianCallejas/NestJS-Auth-REST-API-PostgreSQL-Prisma-Template/README.md

 - Swagger Documentation: Comprehensive documentation with Swagger UI for easy API exploration and integration.

+- Jest Unit Tests : Unit tests for the services and controllers.

 ## Technologies Used

 - Nest.js: A progressive Node.js framework for building efficient, reliable, and scalable server-side applications.